Armistice of 11 November 1918: October 1918 telegrams and inter-Allied negotiations

 On 3 November 1918, Berlin was notified that both Turkey and Austria-Hungary had concluded armistices with the Allies.
 General von Gallwitz had described this eventuality as being "decisive" to the Chancellor in discussions some weeks before, as it would mean that Austrian territory would become a spring-board for an Allied attack on Germany from the south.
 Revolution broke out across Germany the following day, together with a mutiny in the German High Seas Fleet.
 On 5 November, the Allies agreed to take up negotiations for a truce.

 The latest note from Wilson was received in Berlin on 6 November 1918.
 That same day, the delegation led by Matthias Erzberger departed for France.
 Aware that the refusal of the Kaiser to abdicate was a sticking-point in negotiations with the Allies as well as an impetus to revolution within Germany, Prince Max on his own authority announced that the Kaiser had abdicated and handed over power to Friedrich Ebert of the Social Democratic Party on 9 November.
 The same day, Philipp Scheidemann, also a Social Democrat, declared Germany a republic.

 Whilst the Germans sought negotiations along the lines of Wilson's 14 points, the French, British and Italian governments had no desire to accept them and President Wilson's subsequent unilateral promises.
 For example, they assumed that the de-militarization suggested by Wilson would be limited to the Central Powers.
 There were also contradictions with their post-War plans that did not include a consistent implementation of the ideal of national self-determination.
-As Czernin points out:
+As historian Ferdinand Czernin points out:

 The Allied statesmen were faced with a problem: so far they had considered the "fourteen commandments" as a piece of clever and effective American propaganda, designed primarily to undermine the fighting spirit of the Central Powers, and to bolster the morale of the lesser Allies.
 Now, suddenly, the whole peace structure was supposed to be built up on that set of "vague principles", most of which seemed to them thoroughly unrealistic, and some of which, if they were to be seriously applied, were simply unacceptable.